MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 - Categorizing an item: Categorize an Outlook item after sending the item.

 For more information about the auxiliary APIs, see the [Additional resourcesAuxiliary APIs](#OLSelectAPI_AdditionalResourcesAuxAPIs) section.

-## <a name="automating-outlook-by-in-process-vs-out-of-process-solutions"></a>Automating Outlook by in-process vs. out-of-process Solutions
 <a name="OLSelectAPI_InOrOut"> </a>

+## <a name="automating-outlook-by-in-process-vs-out-of-process-solutions"></a>Automatizando o Outlook por meio de soluções em processo vs. fora de processo

 > [!NOTE]
 > The discussion of automating Outlook in this section and the next is outside the scope of Suplementos do Office, which are intended to extend the functionality of the Office client or web application but not to automate it.